sgayangi/apk-Interceptor-java/README.md

 ## Developing the Interceptor Service

-In this example, the interceptor service is generated using the following OpenAPI definition:
+In this example, the interceptor service is generated using the [swagger-codegen](https://github.com/swagger-api/swagger-codegen) with following OpenAPI definition:

 ```yaml
 openapi: 3.0.0